populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 # Introduction

-The aim of the following exercises is to allow you to get first hand experience working with the CPG codebase, the tools used to conduct analyses, as well as the supporting infrastructure that enables the management and utilisation of data.
+The aim of the following exercise is to allow you to get first hand experience working with the CPG codebase, the tools used to conduct analyses, as well as the supporting infrastructure that enables the management and utilisation of data.

 ## Table of Contents